LaOwlLol/fp-world-init/README.md

+# fp-world-init :
-# fp-world-init - A computational geometry demo intended for used in map generation.
+_A computational geometry demo intended for use in map generation._

 This project is still very much a work in progress.
 It was intended as a tool for map generation.
 The target end goal is be something like [this](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/) with interactive tools for editing.